-Theliterature on expatriate failure is quite scarce in terms of empirical evidence, it is old and mostly covers the American business environment.
+Theliterature on expatriate failure is guite scarce in terms of empirical evidence, it is old and mostly covers the American business environment.
 According to him, even the reliability of the latest literature is questionable because its arguments are largely based on research conducted by Tung in 1982.
 Providing a systematic definition of expatriate failure has also been a matter of debate among researchers.
 The majority of them define expatriate failure as "the premature return of expatriates from international assignments" and this is especially true in the case of early research on this topic (Briscoe & Schuler, 2004).

 However, many authors doubt the accuracy of this definition.
-They believe that returning home early from an international assignment cannot be the only way to determine expatriate failure (Andreason, 2003; Briscoe & Schuler, 2004; Hung- Wen, 2007; Kraimer el al., 2012).
-A PCN who completes his or her overseas assignment on time but performs poorly cannot be considered successful (Hung-Wen, 2007), just as others who leave the company immediately after repatriation (Briscoe & Schuler, 2004; Kraimer el al., 2012).
+They believe that returning home early from an international assignment cannot be the only way to determine expatriate failure (Andreason, 2003; Briscoe & Schuler, 2004; Hung-Wen, 2007; Kraimer el al., 2012).
+A PCN who completes his or her overseas assignment on time but performs poorly cannot be considered successful (Hung- Wen, 2007), just as others who leave the company immediately after repatriation (Briscoe & Schuler, 2004; Kraimer el al., 2012).

 Christensen & Harzing (2004), in their article about Career Development International, "Failure of expatriates, is it time to abandon the concept?" provides an interesting classification of the various definitions of expatriate failure offered by researchers over time.
 The first category includes definitions that view expatriate failure as a premature return from an international assignment.
 The second is similar to the first with the difference that in this case the reasons are given to justify the early return.
+Along with increasingly sharp competition due to rapid technological changes and drastic environmental changes in every aspect of human life, every organization needs human resources who have the competence to be able to provide excellent and valuable services (Faidal & Anshori, 2011).
 In the third category, poor expatriate performance is considered a failure even in terms of fulfilling overseas assignment contracts.
 The final category relates to the issue of repatriation or resignation of expatriates rights after repatriation.

 Based on the discussion of these definitions and various points of view, the author concludes that expatriates need training and development.
+Online shopping refers to the transaction process that occurs between a seller and a buyer on a website (Wantara & Suryato, 2023).
+Several studies emphasize customer loyalty as the core of sales (Jannah & Pranjoto, 2023).
 To reduce expatriates returning prematurely from international assignments, or poor expatriate performance.
 Many authors emphasize that expatriates may need to receive some kind of pre-departure training, or more specifically some kind of cross-cultural training, that will prepare them for the new environment.

 According to Tung (1981), cross-cultural training is defined as "any intervention aimed at improving an individual's ability to cope and work in a foreign environment".
-It can take various forms, such as cultural assimilation programs (Bhawuk & Brislin, 2000; Czinkota et al., 2005, Wild&Wild, 2012), self-reference criteria programs, American contrast methods (Bhawuk & Brislin, 2000), role-playing or simulations (Bhawuk & Brislin, 2000).
+It can take various forms, such as cultural assimilation programs (Bhawuk & Brislin, 2000; Czinkota et al., 2005, Wild&Wild, 2012), self-reference criteria programs, American contrast methods (Bhawuk & Brislin, 2000), role- playing or simulations (Bhawuk & Brislin, 2000).
 Bhawuk & Brislin, 2000; Treven, 2001; Czinkota et al., 2005; Cullen & Parboteeah, 2010), language training (Wild & Wild, 2012), field experience (Bhawuk & Brislin, 2000; Treven, 2001; Czinkota et al., 2005; Cullen & Parboteeah, 2010) etc. Various training programs differ from each other based on the staff involved, their duration and their respective costs.
 Field experience is rated as the most effective program, but at the same time, it is the most expensive program in achieving expatriate adjustment goals (Czinkota et al., 2005).